-As if 2020 weren’t interesting enough, you decide this is a perfect year to start ghost hunting.
+As if 2020 weren’t interesting enough, you decide this is a perfect year to start ghost hunting, but you don’t know the Ghost Hunting Laws.
 What’s the worst that could happen, right?

 You have your sights set on the creepy abandoned house down the block, but you wonder if entering that house or recording a ghost will somehow set you afoul of Texas law.